bmwcarit/joynr/examples/stateless-async/README.md

 * `stateless-async-jee-consumer`
 	* The clustered, JEE-based consumer for the service
 	* Provides a control REST API, which can be used to trigger the various calls
+* `stateless-async-jee-car-sim`
+    * A JEE-based version of the car simulator
+	* This runs as a single node and is not clustered
+	* Can be used in place of the plain-java version

 ## Scenario